Program-O/Program-O_SQL_Import_files/readme.md

 Program-O_SQL_Import_files
 ==========================
-This is a helper file for the main Program-O Chatbot.
+The files in this repo are mysql dump files for the main Program-O Chatbot.
+These files are just for convienance
+The normal way to upload AIML to the database is via the admin panel built into Program O The bot_id is set to '1'

 aiml.sql
 --------